indiqusdocs/stpi/docs/Compute/RHELInstances/ViewingGraphsandUtilizationofRHELInstances.md

 ## Graphs (Real-time)

-To view the available graphs and monitor the instance in real-time, navigate to [RHEL Instance](AboutRHELInstances.md) and access the **Graphs** tab.
+To view the available graphs and monitor the instance in real-time, navigate to [RHEL Instances Screen](AboutRHELInstances.md) and access the **Graphs** tab.

 You can use these graphs to understand Instance utilisation patterns and create custom alerts.